pepperwool/git/How_to_boil_perfect_eggs.md

 From a chef:

-> Eggs are nice and healthy.
+> Eggs are nice and healthy.but i am vegan

 From Bob:

-> I like 4-minute egg the most.
+> I like 4-minute egg the most. with some bacon

 From Alice:

-> What I found is that you have to adjust cooking time based on the sizes of eggs.
+> What I found is that you have to adjust cooking time based on the sizes of egs you need to add ostrich to te reciepe.

 ## Notes from the Author